Neeratyoy/TicTacToe/README.md

 TicTacToe
 =========

-On executing the ttt.py file, the computer learns to play Tic-Tac-Toe to win, by simulating about a half a million games, and is ready to play a human opponent.
+On executing the ttt.py file, the computer learns to play Tic-Tac-Toe, by simulating about a half a million games, and is ready to play a human opponent.

 This is a classic use of Reinforcement Learning for Artificial Intelligence.